Low or No Cost Options

 Free replacement for old electric water heaters

-If you are income-qualified and have an electric water heater at least 10 years old, CEP can help you replace it for free and start saving on your monthly electric bill.
+If you are income-qualified and have an electric water heater at least 10 years old, CEP can help you replace it for FREE and start saving on your monthly electric bill.
+Switching from an electric storage tank to an electric heat pump hot water heater could save you over $300 each year.

 Eligibility: Contact CEP to see if you qualify